 - Staring at phone screens without doing anything = 1.4 hours

 - Taking and viewing phone camera photos = 3.2 hours

 - Eyes focusing on camera controls without taking any action = 1.3 hours

 - All social networking (Facebook, Twitter, etc.) = 5.4 hours

 - Mindlessly glaring at phone screens with low prefrontal cortex activity = 1.1 hours

 Total Mobile Phone Staring = 10.9 Hours

 MB Researchers noted that in a typical week, mobile phone staring averaged 10.9 hours, significantly higher than texting, one of the most popular phone activities.
-Researchers said that all phone users should watch their total mobile phone staring time to protect their eyes from strain and their brains from under stimulation.
+Researchers said all phone users should watch their total mobile phone staring time to protect their eyes from strain and their brains from under-stimulation.

 This mobile phone staring research summary averages responses of the three mobile groups.
-To obtain specific data to each mobile behavior type, please submit $4,399 to MobileBeyond’s PayPal account (info [at] MobileBeyond.net)
+To obtain specific data for each mobile behavior type, please submit $4,399 to MobileBeyond’s PayPal account (info [at] MobileBeyond.net)